Faltenreich/Diaguard/README.md

 2. Open /app with Android Studio
 3. Jump right in

-#### Language

-Diaguard is developed in Java.
-Currently there are no plans to migrate it to Kotlin in order to prevent a multi-language project.
-A possible approach could be splitting up the monolith into multiple modules which unleashes the potential to switch language while staying consistent within a module.

-User interfaces are designed in XML.
-Currently there are no plans to switch to a declarative framework like Jetpack Compose as it is still under heavy development.

 #### Architecture

 There are two architectural design patterns that are being used for Diaguard: Model-View-Controller and Domain-driven Design.